 By examining different secure cloud storage options we drew up a shortlist of suitable systems.

-N-able Backup is a secure cloud storage tool that is aimed at managed service providers.
+N-able Cove Data Protection is a secure cloud storage tool that is aimed at managed service providers.
 However, it could also be a useful service for the IT departments of large corporations.
 This system includes unlimited storage space on a private cloud set up and managed for you by N-Able.

 Think of this service as a managed cloud storage system with added tools to automate backup and restore functions plus secure file transfer utilities.
 The console for the system is also based in the cloud, so you don’t end up backing up your backup system.